Crowntail Betta Care Guide: The Most Recognizable Betta Variety

 Are Crowntail bettas less aggressive?

 Crowntail bettas are known for their aggression, so if you’re searching for a calm fish, they may not be the best choice.
-However, they generally are aggressive towards their own kind and tend to get bullied by many other fish.
+However, they are aggressive towards their own kind and will get bullied by many other fish.
 Providing plenty of vegetation and hiding places in larger tanks can also help reduce aggressiveness among crowntail betta fish.

 Can Crowntail bettas live with other fish?